Data Curation at Scale

 high_quality = ds.filter(lambda x: x["score"] >= 4.0)

-The final training corpus is typically a weighted mixture of data from different domains.
-The proportions of this mixture significantly affect the model's capabilities.
-For instance, increasing the fraction of code data improves reasoning and structured output abilities.
-Increasing the fraction of scientific text improves factual knowledge.
+The final training corpus is a weighted mixture of data from different domains.
+The proportions of this mixture directly shape the model's capabilities.
+More code in the mix sharpens reasoning and structured output.
+More scientific text deepens factual knowledge.

-The optimal mixing proportions are typically found through ablation experiments on smaller models.
-DoReMi (Xie et al., 2023) proposed an automated approach: train a small proxy model with uniform mixing, then use the distribution of training loss across domains to reweight the mixture, upsampling domains where the model struggles and downsampling domains that are already well-learned.
-Code Fragment 6.4.3 below puts this into practice.
+Optimal mixing proportions come from ablation experiments on smaller proxy models.
+DoReMi (Xie et al., 2023) automates this: train a small proxy with uniform mixing, then use the per-domain training loss distribution to reweight, upsampling domains where the model struggles and downsampling those already well-learned.

 # Simplified domain mixing with weighted sampling